meter indoor track

-The Kardatzke Wellness Center opened to students, faculty, and staff in the fall of 2002 as part of Anderson University’s ongoing mission to foster the well-being of the mind, body, and spirit for more than 2,600 students and 400 faculty and staff.
-In this building, students will train to be teachers, therapists, and fitness leaders.
-And intramural activities and personal fitness in the weight room, swimming pool, and walking track will strengthen each student's mind, body, and spirit for a life of faith and service in the church and society.
+The Kardatzke Wellness Center opened in the fall of 2002 as part of Anderson University’s ongoing mission to foster the well-being of the mind, body, and spirit for AU’s students, faculty, and staff.
+In this building, students train to be teachers, therapists, and fitness leaders.
+It is also home to athletic and intramural activities and offers opportunities for personal fitness in the weight room, swimming pool, and walking track.

-The lower level of the Wellness Center features an open middle concourse allowing main access to the facility from the north and the south.
-On the west end of the lower level is a multipurpose fieldhouse offering four regulation basketball courts that provide and support the full range of educational instruction, a 200 meter regulation indoor running track, and access to Bennett Natatorium.
-Also located on the lower level of the center are several meeting facilities and a variety of specialized areas for human performance, sports medicine therapy, and rehabilitation.
+The lower level of the Wellness Center features an open middle concourse with access from the north and south.
+On the west end of the lower level is a multipurpose fieldhouse with four regulation basketball courts, a 200-meter indoor running track, and access to Bennett Natatorium.
+The center also offers several meeting facilities and a variety of specialized areas for human performance, sports medicine therapy, and rehabilitation.

-The top level of the Kardatzke Wellness Center provides a main reception area leading into central access for the existing O.C.
-Lewis Gymnasium, a comprehensive fitness evaluation area, faculty and staff offices, and a conferencing area.
+The top level of the Kardatzke Wellness Center has a main reception area and offers access to O.C.
+Lewis Gymnasium, a comprehensive fitness evaluation area, faculty and staff offices, and a meeting area.

-The state-of-the-art facility strategically brings together the departments of Athletics and Kinesiology with programs in Exercise Science, Athletic Training, Physical Education, and Health.
-In addition, the center houses the Athletic departments for 16 varsity sports teams for men and women.
+The state-of-the-art facility strategically brings together the departments of Athletics and Kinesiology with programs in Exercise Science, Athletic Training, Sports and Recreational Leadership, Physical Education, and Health.
+In addition, the center houses the Athletic departments for AU’s 20 varsity sports teams for men and women.